uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 View Following         | pull | to `followers` | optional from           | optional from              | <!-- @LT-IGNORE:CONSECUTIVE_SPACES@ @LT-IGNORE:WHITESPACE_RULE@ -->

 Notes on the above tables:

 * This can work entirely on push from the author's server to another author's inbox.
 * Yes, this means that only the local node (node where the entry came from) will have a complete list of comments/likes.
 Mastodon/Diaspora also have this problem.
-* "Unfollow" the API is missing this functionality.
+* "Unfollow" the node-to-node inbox API is missing this functionality, however it should work locally.
+    * When author1 on node1 unfollows author2 on node2: node1 should not add author2's posts to author1's stream, even though it will continue to recieve them from node2.
 * Yes, a node may have an out of date list of followers if a remote follower unfollows.
 * "View Friends-Only" the API is missing this functionality.